 It’s Always Sunny in Philadelphia

-Community has seen its fair share of ups and downs while on NBC but this Dan Harmon comedy is one of the funniest shows on TV — its first three seasons were, at least.
+Community saw its fair share of ups and downs while on NBC but this Dan Harmon comedy is one of the funniest shows on TV — its first three seasons were, at least.
 The show centers around a group of newly acquainted friends who attend a blunder of a community college.
 Joel McHale, Chevy Chase, and Donald Glover headline this hilarious show while Jim Rash’s turn as the dean is as funny as any character on TV.
-It’s no longer on the airwaves, but Yahoo recently picked up the show for an online-only sixth season.
+It’s no longer on the airwaves, but rumors of a forthcoming movie persist.

 Parks and Recreation

 Fans of NBC’s other workplace comedy, The Office, will no doubt see some similarities in Parks and Recreation.
 Amy Poehler heads a hilarious cast comprised of comedian Aziz Ansari, Nick Offerman, and Chris Pratt.
 The show follows this cast of characters as they run the Parks and Recreation Department in the small town of Pawnee, Indiana.
 The writing and comedic timing are superb as Parks is a bonafide hit and features some of modern television’s most memorable characters, such as the meat-loving Ron Swanson.

 Parks and Recreation creator Michael Schur and director Dan Goor struck comedy gold yet again with their action-comedy, Brooklyn Nine-Nine.
 Andy Samberg stars in the show, which focuses on a fictional police department precinct in the Brooklyn borough of New York City.
 Andre Braugher plays the yin to Andy Samberg’s yang, providing dry, yet hilariously timed humor during each episode.
 In just its first season, Brooklyn Nine-Nine took home two Golden Globe trophies.